ibmresilient/resilient-community-apps/fn_mcafee_tie/README.md

 ## Function - McAfee TIE: Set File Reputation
 Set a file's reputation.
 This works on MD5, SH1 and SHA256 hashes.

+Manual action rules are available from an artifact or from the TIE Results datatable.

  ![screenshot: fn-mcafee-tie-set-file-reputation ](./doc/screenshots/fn-mcafee-tie-set-file-reputation.png)